harrycresswell/harry/site/content/articles/annual-review-2018.md

 Having struggled with the pressures of a goal setting approach in previous years, I was drawn to this method after reading [James Clear’s Atomic Habits](https://jamesclear.com/atomic-habits).

-The format of my Year in Review is almost the same as James’s.
+The format of my Year in Review is almost the same as James’.
 Nothing new, but new for me.
 I hope it will help refine my processes and set myself up for a productive year ahead.

 My Year in Review will answer the following three questions: